 - The delivery of the approved materials is the responsibility of the person making the original request.

 Grab your audience’s attention through a mass mailing.
 Mass mailings are sent to our residents and live-in staff.
-They contain a variety of information including promotion of large scale events and initiatives, living learning community and housing updates, and dining news.
+They contain a variety of information including promotion of large-scale events and initiatives, living learning community (LLC) and housing updates, and dining news.
 Student names and addresses are not required on mass mailings, and they do not need postage.
 One copy of each mass mailing will be put into each mailbox.

 How it works

 Any University Housing and Dining area, residence hall student group, or recognized LLC may distribute mail as detailed in the policy below.
 Groups and departments outside of the residence hall system must receive prior approval on a case-by-case basis from University Housing and Dining.